SAT Scores and Children with Learning Disabilities

 SAT Success Coach students have access to:

-About College Prep LLC - College Prep LLC was founded in 2006 by Megan Dorsey to help students and parents with standardized tests and the college admissions process.
+College Prep LLC was founded in 2006 by Megan Dorsey to help students and parents with standardized tests and the college admissions process.
 Megan's a nationally recognized expert in test preparation and college admissions.
 Megan's advice has been featured in U.S. News and World Report, Fox Business, The Los Angeles Times, The Huffington Post, Yahoo News, and Uigo.com Megan is a Texas Education Agency-certified high school teacher and counselor.
 She earned her B.A. at Rice University, her M.Ed. at the University of Houston, and her Certificate in College Counseling at UCLA.